suspect-devices/digithink/docs/buildnotes/docker-vm-configuration/Readme.md

 Complete!
 ```

-### Then we realize its too old and get the current docker-ce from docker.
+### Then we realized its too old and so we got the current docker-ce from docker.

 #### Uninstal what we just did.